KodingNYoung/MyPortfolio/README.md

-# MyPortfolioPage

 ##### So, 100 days back i joined the \#100DaysOfCode challenge.
 Through the 100 days, i was able to learn vanilla Javascript from almost zero experience to some level where i can build web apps including progressive web apps.
 I also improved my HTML5 and CSS3 skills.

 ***

-##### Here are the projects I worked on for practice during this 100 days.
+Here are the projects I worked on for practice during this 100 days.
 Few of them were started before the 100 days but i completed them during the 100 days.
 The link to the github repo and the demo websites are provided.

 ###### In no particular order,
 * FUTA SITE CLONE